jondot/awesome-react-native/README.md

 * [Mario Díez Channel](https://www.youtube.com/channel/UCisGMoxaVxJMcbio2FBHORg/search?query=React+Native) - Youtube channel in spanish about with a series of videos talking about react native
 * [React Native Basics: Build a Currency Converter](http://learn.handlebarlabs.com/p/react-native-basics-build-a-currency-converter?ref=awesome-react-native) - (Free) A multi-hour in-depth video course showing you how to build apps with React Native.
 * [React Native in Arabic: Build a newspaper app](https://www.youtube.com/playlist?list=PLk-CkzAysw4BLLNtATmnZOA8E8I6TP8MS) - (Free) A simple to follow video series in Arabic showing you how to build a newspaper app with React Native.
-* [Build a Weather app ](https://cloneable.io/courses/enrolled/103341) - (Free) A course to build a weather app with React Native.
 * [Building Youtube UI in 30 Minutes](https://www.youtube.com/watch?v=LdKtugH-sb8) - A quick tutorial showing how to build Youtube Mobile app's UI using React Native.
 This tutorial helps in getting started with coding designs from scratch.
 * [Adding Authentication to a React Native Project](https://www.youtube.com/watch?v=dhOk7aNIzKw) - This tutorial shows how to easily add authentication to a React Native application using [AWS Mobile Hub](https://aws.amazon.com/mobile/)
 * [Generate React Native Forms](http://react.rocks/example/tcomb-form-native) with `tcomb-form-native`